TMHBBV/unbxdocs./docs/Search/manage-search/user-profile/index.md

 ## SSO

 Single Sign-On (SSO) is an authentication process that allows users to access multiple applications with a single set of credentials.
-It enhances security, reduces user effort, and simplifies credential management.\
+It enhances security, reduces user effort, and simplifies credential management.
-If your organization uses SSO to sign in to applications, you can register with Azure AD to use the same credentials.
-Follow the link below to learn how to register on Azure Active Directory.
-Registration must be completed by users individually:  Azure Registration For SSO
-Prerequisites:
-An Azure AD tenant with admin access.
-A Unbxd account with admin privileges.
-A registered custom domain in Azure AD.
-Enabling SSO Login for Unbxd
-Unbxd supports SSO using SAML 2.0 and functions as an SSO service provider.
-SAML (Security Assertion Markup Language) is a standard for exchanging authentication and authorization data between an identity provider and a service provider.

-This is how your account will look if SSO is not enabled.